 Patchouli is sometimes used as an aid to weight loss.
 It helps tighten up loose skin after weight loss, helps clear the body of cellulite, and is diuretic.

-Patchouli is an antiseptic.
-It is used on minor burns and irritated skin to help heal and protect.
-Patchouli is sometimes used as a deodorant and is a good antiperspirant.
-It is also useful in the treatment of nausea, headaches, colds, abdominal pain, and diarrhea.
+Patchouli essential oil is used on minor burns and irritated skin to help heal and protect.
+In some countries, patchouli is used as a deodorant and is a good antiperspirant.
+It is also useful in the treatment of headaches, colds, abdominal pain, and diarrhea.

 Patchouli helps balance the endocrine system and libido.
 It can cool inflamed conditions and is useful when treating oily scalp, cracked skin, dandruff, psoriasis, tired feet, eczema, acne, sores, scar tissue, and athlete's foot.

 Patchouli is believed to have skin regenerative properties.
 It encourages replacement of skin cells.
 Patchouli helps with menopausal sweating and varicose veins.
 It can also be used as a masking agent for unpleasant smells.

 Patchouli essential oil has a persistent, lingering smell and is often used as a fixative in perfumes and other beauty products.
 Patchouli is cultivated in Malaysia as well as China, India, the West Indies, and South America.
 The leaves are often fermented to weaken the leaf cell walls to produce a better yield.

 * Keep all essential oils away from the eyes.
 Do not take essential oils internally without consulting a qualified professional.
 Always dilute essential oils with good carrier oil and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.